vulinh64/spring-base/README.md

 ## Create Docker containers for your project

-This [script](initialize-elasticsearch-postgres.cmd) automates the creation and management of Docker containers for Elasticsearch and PostgreSQL.
+This [script](initialize-postgres.cmd) automates the creation and management of Docker container for PostgreSQL.
 No additional parameters are required.
 The script automatically detects the current state of your Docker environment and takes appropriate action.

-### Features

-- Creates Docker containers for Elasticsearch 8.15.2 and PostgreSQL (latest)
-- Utilizes persistent storage with Docker volumes:
-    - `elasticsearch-volume` for Elasticsearch data
-    - `postgres-volume` for PostgreSQL data
-- Automatically handles different container states:
-    - Creates new containers if they don't exist
-    - Restarts containers if they exist but are stopped
-    - Reports when containers are already running
-- Configures services with appropriate settings:
-    - **Elasticsearch**: Runs in single-node mode with security features disabled
-    - **PostgreSQL**: Sets up with default user, password, and database name
-- Maps standard ports to host:
-    - Elasticsearch: 9200, 9300
-    - PostgreSQL: 5432
-- Displays a summary of running containers when complete

 ## Docker-based Setup